ds4004/Code-Editor/README.md

 # Code-Editor

-Developers can utilize this code editor to write and modify HTML and CSS to develop web apps more quickly and easily.
+This code editor empowers front-end developers to efficiently write and customize HTML and CSS, accelerating the development of web applications with ease.

 ## 🚀 About Me